-Immediately after surgery and while taking blood thinners, it’s best to avoid foods high in vitamin K, which contributes to blood clotting.
-This includes:
+Immediately after surgery and while taking blood thinners, it’s best to be mindful of your intake of foods that are high in vitamin K, such as:

 - Brussels sprouts

 Vitamin K enhances blood clotting.
 This can be useful for preventing bleeding, but keeping vitamin K amounts consistent after knee surgery is important.
 Particularly because there is a higher risk of blood clots and deep vein thrombosis.
 Try not to overdo your intake.

 If you use blood thinners, ask your doctor how much of these vegetables you should eat, as it is important for providing the correct dose of your blood thinner.

 Your doctor may suggest that you supplement your diet with vitamin C and zinc.
 These two substances may help maintain your